kmerfeld/bfrpg-diffs/Basic-Fantasy-RPG-Rules.md

   ----------------- -------------------------------
   Armor Class:      12 (only hit by fire or cold)
   Hit Dice:         2\*\*
-  No. of Attacks:   1 special
+  No. of Attacks:   1 touch
-  Damage:           special
+  Damage:           Transform to green jelly
   Movement:         1\'
   No. Appearing:    1
   Save As:          Fighter: 2